How HR can help leaders. At scale.

 We run regular senior HR Roundtable events and whilst we would like to think our facilitation and insights are really valuable to our HR community, we also recognise much of the value for our customers comes from the opportunity to exchange views, ideas and resources with other senior players from different organisations, with different backgrounds, who hail from diverse industry sectors.
 Chemical speaks with Energy, who shares a resource with Financial Services, who sets up a call with Technology.
 Magical.

-Group coaching provides attendees with similar opportunities.
+Group Coaching provides attendees with similar opportunities.
 Cognitive diversity is extended.
 Increased mental acuity is achieved.
 Developed nuance can be drawn upon.
 When we consider how insular many leaders’ lives tend to be normally, when they are so busy, this has been even more the case over the last 12 months.
 It has always been important for leaders but opening up minds to new perspectives and fresh thinking, feels especially important at this point in time.

 Individualised Leadership Development at Scale

 A real challenge for HR, Talent and Learning and Development teams is to be able to individualise leadership development at scale.
 Whilst the sheep-dipping, classroom-based approach to development is thankfully retreating in the rear-view mirror, it did enable leadership development to be achieved to large numbers of leaders, relatively cost effectively.
 Where it fell down, was that the learning was hard to individualise to everyone.
-Group coaching, by its very nature, gives leaders a chance to learn at the level of the personal.
+Group Coaching, by its very nature, gives leaders a chance to learn at the level of the personal.
 Not just the goals and challenges to be overcome that are specific to each attendee but the post-coaching conversation self-reflections, which are both incredibly powerful and deeply personal.

 If you employ your own in-house coaching team to deliver your group coaching, you get an additional range of benefits here: All the coaches, the good ones, will also develop as a result of facilitating these incredible moments of leadership development.